ethpandaops/ethereum-metrics-exporter/README.md

 - Consensus clients
   - [Beacon Node API](https://ethereum.github.io/beacon-APIs/#/)

-This means that the exporter is limited to metrics that are exposed by these APIs.
+Naturally this means that the exporter is limited to metrics that are exposed by these APIs.

 ## Built With